Can I Sue for Wrongful Termination in Illinois?

 How to Sue for Wrongful Termination in Illinois

-In Illinois you may claim anywhere between $5,000 and $100,000 for wrongful termination.
+In Illinois you could get paid out anywhere between $5,000 to over $1 million for a wrongful termination settlement.
+The overwhelming majority of civil lawsuits, such as wrongful termination claims end up getting settled and not going to trial.
 The amount will vary based on your situation and the damages you have been awarded.

-In a claim for wrongful termination in Illinois the amount you may be awarded could include compensation for the following:
+In an Illinois wrongful termination claim the amount you may be awarded could include compensation for the following:

 • lost wages from losing your job until you find a new one;